Withdrawals

 Contributing to a 529 plan

-Anyone may set up a 529 plan and name whomever they wish as the beneficiary — a relative, a friend, or even yourself.
+Anyone may set up a 529 plan and name whomever they wish as the beneficiary—a relative, a friend or even yourself.
 There are no income restrictions for the contributor or the beneficiary.

-If all of the money in the 529 plan is not used, you have the option to change the beneficiary to another member of the family1 with no tax consequences.
+If all the money in the 529 plan is not used, you have the option to change the beneficiary to another member of the family2 with no tax consequences.
 Once a year, you can roll the assets into another plan for the benefit of the same beneficiary or for the benefit of a member of the beneficiary’s family.

 Setting up a 529 plan

 If you’re interested in 529 plans for your children or grandchildren, the Securities and Exchange Commission website has more information.
-If you’d like help with your research, you may want to talk with a Thrivent financial professional.
+If you’d like help with your research, you may want to talk with a financial professional.
 If you’re curious about other educational savings options, make sure to check out our Coverdell Education Savings Accounts (CESAs) or Uniform Transfers to Minors Act accounts (UTMAs), which you can conveniently open online.